-While if everything were gray there would be less colors to have to learn in German, it still doesn’t make for a happy existence.
+If everything were gray, there would be fewer colors to have to learn in German—but it still doesn’t make for a happy existence.

 Literal Translation: To look through pink glasses

-On the other hand, everything looks better in pink.
+On the other hand, everything looks better in pink hue.

 16. Gelb vor Neid

 There might be some color-idiom disparity between English and German on this one.
 Still, I suppose it makes just as much sense to be yellow with envy as it does to be green with it.

 There must be a reason for such a strange expression, but so far it’s a well-kept secret.